boringtools/sane/README.md

 sane validate
 ```

 On successful validation, exit code is `0`.
+Any file(s) added in the repository
+that do not have a matching rule will cause a violation and non-zero exit code.

 ### Things to note